f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step13.rst

 **How**:

-.. note:: Most proxy pass solutions require a Host header to be added since NGINX defaults to passing the original Host header.
+NGINX has three main forms of logs, access, error, and security; access and error logs can be stored at a local location like (/var/log), or be streamed to a syslog endpoint.
+NGINX Security logs from NGINX App Protect should be streamed syslog to an endpoint.

+.. note:: Use NGINX App Protect for enhanced security logging and sensitive parameters

 Example Documentation:

 - https://www.nginx.com/resources/webinars/analyzing-nginx-logs-datadog
 - https://www.nginx.com/blog/operational-intelligence-nginx-plus-splunk-enterprise
 - https://nginx.org/en/docs/syslog.html

-.. note:: Use NGINX App Protect for enhanced security logging

 NGINX Documentation: